 - Are the photos you’re using professional, up-to-date, and images your target audience can connect with?

-- Has your corporate mission changed, and if so is represented as so in your marketing materials?
+- Has your corporate mission changed, and if so, is represented as it is in your marketing materials?

 - Does your NAP match on all online and offline listings?